easydiffusion/sdkit/README.md

 sdkit.utils
 ```

+And a `sdkit.Context` object is passed around, which encapsulates the data related to the system (e.g. `device` and `vram_optimizations`) as well as references to the loaded model files and paths.
+It is a thread-local object.

 # FAQ
 ## Does it have all the cool features?
 It has a lot of features!
 It was born out of a popular Stable Diffusion UI, splitting out the battle-tested core engine into `sdkit`.